MileHacker Logo

 Protected Areas

 The Tanzawa-Ōyama Quasi-National Park borders Aihara.
-Efforts protect its habitat, biodiversity, and water sources.
+Efforts protect its surroundings, biodiversity, and where water comes from.
 Respect designated trails and rules when visiting.

 Waste Management